idianal/personal-site/posts/2021/course-review-introduction-to-information-security.md

 #### Conclusion

-CS 6035 was an excellent first course in OMSCS.
+CS6035 was an excellent first course in OMSCS.
 The material covered is mostly interesting and not overly challenging.
 Although some aspects of security is exciting to me (e.g. operating system security, cryptography, etc.), I was not as keen on the organizational security topics in the course.
-CS 6035 did for me exactly what an introductory graduate course should do: tell me which parts of the Information Security field I might want to study more deeply.
+CS6035 did for me exactly what an introductory graduate course should do: tell me which parts of the Information Security field I might want to study more deeply.